Why should I come to the Writing Center?

 Yes, we can.
 We’re happy to work with those who aren’t native English speakers.
 Our consultations are just the same as with native speakers, with perhaps more focus on word choice (vocabulary), sentence structure, idiomatic English, prepositions (to or at? on or upon? about or of?), or articles (the, an, a).
 We strongly recommend that international students use the Online consultation format rather than the eTutoring format (written feedback) because our communication is just more effective if we can talk to each other in real time.

-WC Online doesn’t have any openings for almost three weeks!!
+WC Online doesn’t have any openings!
 I need help.
 What can I do?!

-First, see the answer immediately above: Check WC Online on the day you want a consultation to find openings with student consultants.
-Second, use the WAITING LIST function in WC Online.
+Every day, some people cancel their appointments and create openings on the schedule.
+You can try checking WC Online periodically.
+It’s much more convenient, however, to use the WAITING LIST function in WC Online.
 You can join the Waiting List for any given day by clicking on the link below that day in WC Online and completing the sign-up.
 You’ll be notified whenever an opening appears on that day’s schedule.
 This does not automatically reserve the appointment for you: You must go into WC Online, click on the opening and make an appointment in the usual way.
 See our Consultation How-tos for details.

 Will my instructor know that I’ve used the Writing Center?